Keerthana1996/KQoala/README.md

 # KQoala
 Enter your Kusto queries in natural language and have Azure OpenAI convert it into KQL for you.

+# Changes
+Kindle edit .env with the resource's API Key
+Also edit KQoala\node_modules\chatgpt\build\index.js with other details such as Endpoint URL and deployment name.

 Run the server so the extension can communicate with ChatGPT.

 ```bash